 DRIVERS OF CHANGE

 What is driving these changes?
-More than 90 percent of documents created today are generated in electronic format, so data size is exploding.
+More than 90 percent of documents and information created today is generated in electronic format, so data size is exploding.
 At the same time, the diversity of data types continues to increase as 88 percent of the US population uses the Internet every day and 91 percent of adults use social media regularly.

 Social media, mobile device content and cloud storage content are all now routinely part of the definition of relevant ESI.
 See Social Media Evidence in Criminal Proceedings: An Uncertain Frontier from Georgetown Law here as well as a recent article in California Lawyer by Atty.
 Robert Hill, an associate at Eisner Gorin LLP, a boutique criminal defense firm in Los Angeles.